plan44/zdetailkit/README.md

 or calendar event entry) _really_ simple and focused.
 See the ZDetailKitMinimalDemo sample app to see what this means.

+The approach taken was to provide a way to build detail editors in a mostly declarative way, but without giving up the flexibility of actual coding.
+So setup of the average detail screen usually consists of a linear piece of code, creating and configuring the editor elements one by one, linking them to the model data using ZValueConnector (a kind of bindings).
+But because it is code and not a static description, it is also  possible to generate the editor structure from metadata.
+For example, one could easily parse iOS settings .plists or core data models and generate UI automatically.

 License
 -------

 ZDetailKit is licensed under the MIT License (see LICENSE.txt).

-The only requirement of this license is that you must include the copyright and the license text when you distribute apps using ZDetailKit.
+The only requirement of this license is that you *must include the copyright and the license text* when you distribute apps using ZDetailKit.

 If that's a problem, I am open to provide a commercial license, please contact me at [luz@plan44.ch](mailto:luz@plan44.ch).